Moto42/etgra-erzgebirge/src/pages/residential.md

 ![a luxury home theater](/images/uploads/theatre.jpg "Luxury Home theater")

-Texas Info Media provides complete high-end Home Theater

-Design & Installation.
-We handle the entire process from

-consultation, complete floor plan CAD design, product layout design,

-installation, calibration, seating, and acoustic treatments.
-We work

-with your contractor and other trades during the planning and

-installation stages to insure your home theater experience is more than

-you expected.
-View our portfolio to see examples of our luxury home

-theater systems.
+Texas Info Media provides complete high-end Home Theater Design & Installation.
+We handle the entire process from consultation, complete floor plan CAD design, product layout design, installation, calibration, seating, and acoustic treatments.
+We work with your contractor and other trades during the planning and installation stages to insure your home theater experience is more than you expected.
+View our portfolio to see examples of our luxury home theater systems.

 ### EXPERIENCED HOME THEATER INSTALLATION

-Backed by years of project design and project management

-expertise, you can be confident that our experience can work for you and we

-are among a select group of industry achievers.
-When you work with us,

-you’ll be getting the best home theater setup for your needs and your
+Backed by years of project design and project management expertise, you can be confident that our experience can work for you and we are among a select group of industry achievers.
+When you work with us, you’ll be getting the best home theater setup for your needs and your space.

-space

-Texas Info Media has performed all project sizes, ranging from

-the sophisticated and simplistic standard installations to projects

-running hundreds of thousands of dollars in homes and structures valued

-in the millions.
-We have handled international and national projects

-with complex logistical and project management requirements.
+Texas Info Media has performed all project sizes, ranging from the sophisticated and simplistic standard installations to projects running hundreds of thousands of dollars in homes and structures valued in the millions.
+We have handled international and national projects with complex logistical and project management requirements.
 There is no home theater installation project too big for our team to complete with excellence.